Ontbo/ontbo-alex-persona-and-evaluation/README.md

 ## What’s in this repo

-- `HTML/` — a static, local demo you can open in your browser to explore or sanity-check the Alex persona.
+- `HTML/` — a static, local version of the experiment you can open in your browser.
-- `Python/` — minimal Python utilities intended for simple, scriptable evaluations.
+- `Python/` — minimal Python utilities intended for simple, scriptable experiment and evaluations.
-- `Persona.zip` — a compressed bundle that contains the Alex persona specification (and possibly supporting prompts/data).
+- `Persona.zip` — a compressed bundle that contains the Alex persona specification.
 Unzip this in the repository root to use.

 ---